 Overall, the estimated cost to implement recommended FMEs and FMPs is \$233 million.
-Of that amount, it is estimated that as much as \$208 million may be needed from state and federal sources.
+Of that amount, it is estimated that almost \$208 million may be needed from state and federal sources.
 The breakdown of estimated cost by category of flood risk reduction actions is shown in Table ES.6.